nosas/blog/toonvision/classification/article.md

 </table>

 The Toons' eyes and gloves are highly activated in both heatmaps.
-Also note how the dark streak on the Toons' shirts (under the right arm) are not at all activated in the heatmaps.
+Also, note how the dark streak on the Toons' shirts (under the right arm) is not at all activated in the heatmaps.
 This is commonly seen in heatmaps containing Toons with Cog-colored clothing; dark clothes are not activated.
 </details>